fineanmol/plant-tree/README.md

-🌵 Updated on Fri, 28 Nov 2025 08:54:23 GMT
+🌾 Updated on Fri, 28 Nov 2025 15:33:07 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Simplicity is the soul of efficiency."